RumeelHussainbnb/CoreDAODocs/docs/Learn/governance.md

 ## Current State of Governance

-Core DAO governance is currently in transition, situated at Stage 1.5, with the objective of reaching Stage 3, which represents full decentralization.
+Core Chain's governance is currently in transition, situated at Stage 1.5, with the objective of reaching Stage 3, which represents full decentralization.
 Governance is facilitated through the CORE token, empowering the community to guide the development and direction of the Core Chain.

 ## Governance Oversight by the Core Team